NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The use of Smart Cables for serial communication, however, gives the false illusion of a mighty MULTI socket when the capabilities are in reality coming from the system software.

-Make no mistake, the serial kit sets are self-contained and whether a particular kit set is supported depends on the system software, not on the type of connector sockets being used.
+Make no mistake, the serial kit sets are self-contained and whether a particular kit set is supported does not depend on the type of connector sockets being used, but whether the system software is written to support it.

 To reiterate, there is no difference if you connect digital serial data to the monitor using Smart Cables or ordinary serial cables